-When we set foot in Vigan, it seems we were brought in a different time zone looking at those old buildings and structures that are reminiscent of Spanish era way back centuries ago when life back then was so laid back, adding to the scene are the old mode of transportation during those time which is called "Kalesa", a carriage with a horse.
-The whole scene has a relaxing effect because I haven't seen any traffic and rushing people from
+When we set foot in Vigan, it seems we were brought in a different time zone looking at those old buildings and structures that are reminiscent of the Spanish era way back centuries ago when life back then was so laid back, adding to the scene are the old mode of transportation during their time which is called "Kalesa", a carriage with a horse.

 Walking around made us hungry and we tried to search for an establishment where we can settle for a while and have our breakfast.
 There are familiar restaurant along Calle Crisologo, like Max's restaurant which themed also like Spanish house.

 |Max's Restaurant, Vigan branch|

 Across Max's is Tongson's Royal Bibingka store, bibingka is a round pudding rice cake, Vigan's bibingka is smaller than regular sized bibingka at around 3 inches diameter in size and also tastes different from regular bibingka you buy usually during the Christmas holidays that has desiccated coconut, theirs is different because they don't put coconut on top, they use grated cheese instead.
 I swear it's so delicious!!
 The one box of one dozen inside did not last for two hours when we arrived home and gave it for "pasalubong".

 |Tongson's Royal Bibingka Store|

 We're supposed to dine at Cafe Leona which is also known here in the Vigan plaza with reputable owner Leona Florentino, the first Filipino lady poet known to gain international accolades.
 We're just unfortunate that time because this store is not open until 9:00 a.m.